zhray/planA/README.md

 # planA
-no inspiration a b c
+no inspiration a b c ee